n-at/commander/README.md

 Commander server has additional bower dependencies which should be installed with: `bower install`.

 Edit configuration in `conf/config.json`.
+Options are described in `conf/README.md`.
 Don't forget to change passwords and API keys :)

 ##Usage